we don't believe in quick fixes.

 • structural level: developing systems and policies that enable rather than obstruct community formation

-we bring expertise in conflict transformation, policy advisory, tech governance, research, and collective work. we work with an understanding of power dynamics, inclusive practices, and the interconnected nature of personal and systemic change. through this work, we support:
+we bring expertise in conflict transformation, policy advisory, tech governance, research, and collective work. we work with an understanding of power dynamics, inclusive practices, and the interconnected nature of personal and systemic change.

 connection over division: we believe in people's fundamental capacity to find common ground and build meaningful relationships across difference.